ama [options] <motif file> <sequence file> [<background file>]

 Full details are given in the supplement to the GOMO paper:Fabian A. Buske, Mikael Bodén, Denis C. Bauer and Timothy L. Bailey, "Assigning roles to DNA regulatory motifs using comparative genomics", Bioinformatics, 26(7):860-866, 2010.

-A file containing a list of motifs, in MEME Motif format.
+The name of a file containing motifs in MEME Motif format.

-A file containing a collection of sequences in FASTA format.
+The name of a file containing a sequences in FASTA format.